Skip to content

 We recommend connecting to two hosts.
 When we perform maintenance, only one host is restarted at a time.
 By keeping a connection to two hosts, constant connectivity can be achieved.

-Clients have the option to connect as either Transmitter, Receiver, or Transceiver.
+When binding the connection to an active SMPP session, it is possible to connect as either Transmitter, Receiver or Transceiver.

 Hostnames